Making a difference.

 Details

-New York School-Based Health Centers
+New York School-Based Health Foundation

 New York’s school-based health centers (SBHCs) historically have lacked statewide data available to other health care providers that would allow them to identify gaps in care, document outcomes, improve operations, advocate for their work, or operate in an evidence-based world.
 In 2018 the New York School-Based Health Foundation and the New York School-Based Health Alliance…